 The idea behind the software tokens is similar to their hardware counterparts, except that the code is generated by an application on another device (e.g., mobile app) or in another program (e.g., browser plugin).

-To initialize the virtual token, the application generates a hash code (often provided to the mobile app in the form of a QR code), which is then used on both sides as a SID for the code generation.
+To initialize the virtual token, the application generates a hash code (often provided to the mobile app in the form of a QR code), which is then used on both sides as an SID for the code generation.

 Pros: no need to transport OTP to the user; standardized TOTP algorithm, you can use an existing library to generate TOTP in your application; no need to take care of additional security token device.